ECP-copa/Cabana/paper/paper.md

 as hardware for scientific simulations continues to evolve, becoming more heterogeneous, requiring more effort to extract performance, and otherwise likely requiring separate versions of a single application (or kernel) for each vendor-specific API to utilize the multitude of available accelerators.
+We note that there are some well designed and broad featured general particle simulation libraries: `AutoPas` automatically chooses underlying particle algorithms and parallel options using performance tuning [@autopas] and `OpenFPM` includes both particle and particle-grid capabilities [@openfpm].
+However, the former does not currently support GPUs and the latter currently supports only `CUDA` (and does so internally, rather than through a separate library such as `Kokkos`).
 To address this need, our objective is to provide scalable software services applicable to high-performance scientific codes across numerous application domains through general particle algorithms and data structures that are performant on a variety of distributed memory and accelerated architectures in a single implementation.

 ## Particle capability